Venachain/Venachain-docs/source/documents/develop/rpc.rst

 1） JavaScript API

-To talk to an PlatONE node from inside a JavaScript application use the `web3.js <https://github.com/ethereum/web3.js>`__ library, which gives a convenient interface for the RPC methods.
+To talk to an Venachain node from inside a JavaScript application use the `web3.js <https://github.com/ethereum/web3.js>`__ library, which gives a convenient interface for the RPC methods.
 See the `JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__ for more.